coderefinery/template-workshop-webpage/content/communication/announcement-long.md

 +++
-title = "Workshop announcement example (longer version)" [extra] subject = "CodeRefinery Workshop announcement"
+title = "Workshop announcement example (longer version)" [extra] subject = "CodeRefinery workshop announcement"
 +++

 Are you writing code and managing data for your research?
 Do you feel like wasting too much time on manual work?
 Do you struggle to understand and reuse older code?

 Join
-the CodeRefinery workshop
+the CodeRefinery workshop,
 **ADAPT DATES**,
 for free and online.